 According to tradition, the primitive 13th-century Church, of which the current version is a remodelling from 1796, was built by the will of Pope Gregory IX (1170-1241) between 1227 and 1241, to remember and embrace the remains of a number of children who perished in the wreck of two ships that was due to carry them to the Holy Land, during what was called the Children's crusade, in 1212.

 The region surrounding Carloforte is really impressive, with a luxuriant and unusual character.
-The 20 km of coastline of the island are mostly rocky, and in the western and northern areas there are some caves, harbours and natural pools with a few very small beaches.
+The 20 kilometres of coastline of the island are mostly rocky, and in the western and northern areas there are some caves, harbours and natural pools with a few small beaches, both sandy and rocky.

-Off the northeast coast there are two small islands, the “Ratti” and “Piana” islands (picture above).
+Off the north-east coast there are two very small islands called the “Ratti” and “Piana” islands (picture above).
 On the second you will find the old buildings of the most important tuna factory of Sardinia, now transformed into a residential and tourist village.
 The island has no streams or watercourses, but has many ponds and marshes.

-The Interior of the island is hilly, with the typical vegetation of the Mediterranean bush, with Cistus, Lentisks, strawberry-trees and junipers.
-Also numerous are the Aleppo Pine woods and the bush of Holm-oaks, and it is dotted with small vegetable gardens and vineyards.
+The interior of the island is hilly with vegetation typical of the Mediterranean bush such as cistus, lentisks, strawberry-trees and junipers.
+The Aleppo Pine woods and Holm-Oak bushes are also to be seen as well as small vegetable gardens and vineyards.

 Frequent ferries to the island arrive from the Sardinian port of Portvesme, and also from the port on the neighbouring island of Sant'Antioco.